-- Organized around the patient medical condition or set of closely related conditions (or patient segment in primary care) - 2.
+- Organized around the patient medical condition or set of closely related condition (patient segments in primary care) - 2.
 Involves a dedicated, multidisciplinary team who devotes a significant portion of their time to the condition - 3.
-Providers involved are members of or affiliated with a common organizational unit - 4.
-Takes responsibility for the full cycle of care for the condition - Encompassing outpatient, inpatient, and rehabilitative care as well as supporting services (e.g. nutrition, social work, behavioral health) - 5.
-Incorporates patient education, engagement, and follow-up as integral to care - 6.
-Utilizes a single administrative and scheduling structure - 7.
+Providers affiliated with a common organizational unit - 4.
+Taking responsibility for the full cycle of care for the condition - Encompassing outpatient, inpatient, and rehabilitative care as well as supporting services (e.g. nutrition, social work, behavioral health) - 5.
+Incorporating patient education, engagement, and follow-up as integral to care - 6.
+Utilizing a single administrative and scheduling structure - 7.
 Co-located in dedicated facilities - 8.
-Care is led by a physician team captain and a care manager who oversee each patient's care process - 9.
-Measures outcomes, costs, and processes for each patient using a common information platform - 10.
-Providers function as a team, meeting formally and informally on a regular basis to discuss patients, processes and results - 11.
-Accepts joint accountability for outcomes and costs
+A physician team captain and a care manager oversee each patient's care process - 9.
+Measure outcomes, costs, and processes for each patient using a common information platform - 10.
+Function as a team, meeting formally and informally on a regular basis to discuss patients, processes and results - 11.
+Accept joint accountability for outcomes and costs